 Alter do Chao

-Amazon River tours
+Amazon River Tour

-Amazon Rainforest tours
+Amazon Rainforest Tours

-There was no need for organized tours around the Amazon Rainforest.
+There was no need for organized Amazon Rainforest (Jungle) Tours.
 We arranged for a boat to take us to the best spot and for a local guide to walk us through the forest.
 When we arrived to the village a small boy was waiting for us.
 Apparently the Amazon works wonders on the skin.
 Our friend turned out to be 19 and carried a knife almost as big as him!
 Anyhow, with him we walked for hours through the dense forest and saw plenty of monkeys and birds happily enjoying their time.
 There were giant trees and plenty of lianas too.
 Luckily for us there were no snakes nor other predators and we only saw a couple of tourist.
 At one point it started raining like crazy, so we had to take shelter under a humongous tree.
 What an experience!!

 Praia do Pindobal